Andy Atmodimedjo

 After retiring from playing, he went into management with Puwa Nani, followed by spells with S.V.
 Robinhood, WBC, Super Red Eagles, FCS Nacional, SV Boskamp, before returning to Puwa Nani in 2011.
 He has also managed the Suriname senior team and the under-21 team in the past.

-Career
+Club career

 Born in Paramaribo, Suriname, Atmodimedjo began his playing career in the youth ranks of Fajalobi, where he played until 1980.
 That year he transferred to Tuna, where he played for two seasons, before joining Producers from Pontbuiten.
 In 1982, Atmodimedjo joined the youth of Producers, before making his Hoofdklasse debut in 1985.
 He would join S.V.
 Robinhood after only one season with the club, while also taking his first coaching position with Celtic U-20 competing in the SVCB Randdistrict.
 In 1986, he joined S.V.
 Robinhood, where he would play for the remainder of his career.
 He helped Robinhood win four titles in nine seasons with the club.